 Fathers, do not provoke your children to anger, but bring them up in the discipline and instruction of the Lord.
 (Eph.
 6:4)

 Recent generations of American Christians have come to expect that Sunday school teachers, youth workers, and pastors will take the full responsibility for raising their children in the faith.
-While there may be a place for outside input, especially that from the pastor and elders, it is a responsibility that is especially given to parents.
+There is certainly a place for outside input, especially that from the pastor and elders, which is why we hold a Kids Catechism Class on Sundays.
+But this is also a responsibility that is especially incumbent upon parents.

 Rest assured, however, WRC is ready to equip and support parents in this task.
 And it’s important to recognize that parents are in the perfect position to fulfill this calling.
 They are with their children every day, loving, instructing, and caring for them.
 God has also given believing parents the assurance that He welcomes their children into His covenant, which is signified in their being baptized.
 Day-by-day, covenant children watch their parents live the Christian life.
 When they confess their sins, their children take notice.
 When they open their Bible and pray, they learn.
 And, most importantly, God empowers parents through the Person of the Spirit with the grace to fulfill this calling.